terezacah/neuronkaFromScratch/README.md

-# Neural Network From Scratch
+# Deep Learning From Scratch

 Implementation of a fully connected feed-forward neural network from scratch in C without the use of external libraries or frameworks.